 Our list of questions to ask your doctor can help you get the information you need about mesothelioma treatment options, second opinions, and more.

-Mesothelioma Survival Statistics by Location
+Mesothelioma Survival Statistics by Type & Location in the Body

 - Pleural mesothelioma: According to the Lancet, a medical journal, the median life expectancy for pleural mesothelioma patients is 1 year after diagnosis.